 A panda bond opening also clashes with Beijing’s determination to retain capital controls, which are strictly enforced on domestic companies and individuals.
 The solution will be a case-by-case approach limiting issuers to “household names that have a good relationship with China,” Promboon says.

 Deal flow is easy enough to control informally, as bond underwriting and buying are both dominated by state-owned institutions, he adds.

-Deutsche’s bond, for instance, was co-underwritten by three of the Big Four state banks: Agricultural Bank of China, Bank of China and China Construction Bank (the last of the Big Four, Industrial and Commercial Bank of China, declined to join them).
+Deutsche’s bond was co-underwritten by the Big Four state banks: Agricultural Bank of China, Bank of China, China Construction Bank and Industrial and Commercial Bank of China.